S-HariPrasath/monitor-stock-mf/README.md

 - ✅ Nifty 50 drops more than 2% in a day
 - ✅ Both Sensex and Nifty are in red
 - ✅ Market opens gap down by more than 1%
+- ✅ Daily summary at 1 PM IST with current values and percentage changes

 ## 🚀 Deploy to Render (FREE)